-Ne gative impacts Low Medium High Likeli ihood Unlikely The occurence of the negative impact is extremely rare, happening almost never.
+Ne gative impacts Low Medium High Likeli Scale Scope Unlikely The occurence of the negative impact is extremely rare, happening almost never.
 Likely There is a substantial chance that the negative impact will happen.
 Very likely The occurence of the negative impact is highly probable.
-Scale Sc Negligible impact (while there might be some minor effects, they are of low significance and can be considered negligible in the broader context) Moderate impact impact (effects that are of a noticeable degree, requiring attention and potentially mitigation efforts) Very High (severe effects on the sustainability aspect, demanding immediate and comprehensive intervention to address and rectify these impacts) Severity Limited (very localized impact, limited to specific areas or contexts within the overall scope of assessment, with minimal effect limited to immediate operations) Moderate (impact expands beyond local boundaries and covers a wider geographic or organizational scope) Global (Impact surpasses previous boundaries, resulting in significant global consequences and extends beyond local and moderate contexts, adversely affecting diverse regions and aspects worldwide, contributing to negative outcomes both nationally and internationally) Remedia- bility Easy to remedy (negative impact is relatively simple to manage or fix.
-Though some effort is necessary, the solutions are feasible with reasonable resources and can be effectively implemented) Difficult to remedy (tackling the negative impact presents a challenge, necessitating a substantial effort and may require overcoming significant hurdles) Irreversible (the negative impact is irreversible, making efforts to address it ineffective.
+Scale Negligible impact (while there might be some minor effects, they are of low significance and can be considered negligible in the broader context) Moderate impact impact (effects that are of a noticeable degree, requiring attention and potentially mitigation efforts) Very High (severe effects on the sustainability aspect, demanding immediate and comprehensive intervention to address and rectify these impacts) Severity Scope Unlikely The occurence of the negative impact is extremely rare, happening almost never.
+Negligible impact (while there might be some minor effects, they are of low significance and can be considered negligible in the broader context) Limited (very localized impact, limited to specific areas or contexts within the overall scope of assessment, with minimal effect limited to immediate operations) Scope Easy to remedy (negative impact is relatively simple to manage or fix.
+Though some effort is necessary, the Moderate (impact expands beyond local boundaries and covers a wider geographic or organizational scope) Global (Impact surpasses previous boundaries, resulting in significant global consequences and extends beyond local and moderate contexts, adversely affecting diverse regions and aspects worldwide, contributing to negative outcomes both nationally and internationally) (negative impact is relatively simple to manage or fix.
+Though some effort is necessary, the solutions are feasible with reasonable resources and can be effectively Difficult to remedy (tackling the negative impact presents a challenge, necessitating a substantial effort and may require overcoming significant hurdles) Irreversible (the negative impact is irreversible, making efforts to address it ineffective.
 The consequences are permanent, and the damage cannot be fully mitigated or reversed)